startrekthefleet/uss-quest/index.md

     section_id: about
     title: USS Quest
     text: >+
-      Welcome to the USS Quest, a Star Trek Costuming Fan Group.
+      Welcome to the USS Quest (registry: NCC 90602), a Star Trek Costuming Fan Group.
 We are the Long Beach Chapter of [the Fleet](https://startrekthefleet.weebly.com).
 We celebrate the Star Trek universe with fun, casual events.
 The Fleet was funded over three pillars: Fandom, Costuming and Charity.
 Scroll down to learn more.

       To join us, simply join our [Facebook page](https://www.facebook.com/groups/ussquest).